 An audio engineer (or a sound engineer) is a trained professional who works with the mechanics of recording, mixing, and reproducing sound.
 Audio engineers are not the same as sound producers, writers, or performers, as they deal specifically with the technical and the mechanical aspects of music and sound; nothing else.

 Would you make a good audio engineer?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 An audio engineer works with the technical aspects of sound during the processes of recording, mixing, and reproduction.
 Audio engineers often assist record producers and musicians to help give their work the sound they are hoping to achieve.
 For example, an audio engineer will piece together parts of a song, use auto-tune on a recording, and/or add synthetic sounds to a track.
 Audio engineers are different from producers.
 However, some audio engineers go on with their careers to double as producers or assume the role of producer.
 There are several subfields of audio engineering that one can become involved in.